-Eku and Yathi picked their way through jumbled barriers of crumbled rock and bush, padded soft silted shores and waded across shallow pools, following the path set by the lead hunters.
+Eku and Yathi picked their way through a jumbled barrier of crumbled rock and bush, padded across soft silted shores and waded through shallow pools, following the path set by the lead hunters.

 Above a tangled margin of green, the canyon rose steeply on each side, rough and forbidding with sharp-angled boulders and puffy, pale green bushes that Eku thought looked like full bladders, sure to tumble at the first, hearty puff from Ulayo.